Obamacare / ACA Subsidy Calculator

 It's free, simple and secure.

-After you enter your ZIP code and income, you'll learn your estimated subsidy and how much you'll pay for health insurance from HealthCare.gov or a state marketplace.
-The amount of your subsidy depends on the cost of health insurance in your area and your income compared to the federal poverty level.
+After you enter your ZIP code and income, you'll see your estimated subsidy for this year and how much you'll potentially pay for health insurance from HealthCare.gov or a state marketplace.

-The Affordable Care Act (ACA) subsidies (also called "Obamacare" subsidies) give you tax credits that help you pay less for a health insurance plan you buy from an ACA marketplace.
+As part of the Affordable Care Act (ACA), ACA subsidies (also called "Obamacare" subsidies) give you tax credits that help you pay less for a health insurance plan you buy from an ACA marketplace.

 • How it works: Subsidies lower the cost of private health insurance based on the size of your family and your household income.
-Subsidies can be used throughout the year to reduce your monthly bill, or the lump sum can be taken as a credit when you file income taxes.
+You can use them to lower your monthly bill or your taxes at the end of the year.

-• Which insurance plans qualify: ACA subsidies can lower the cost of insurance from any company.
-The discount can be applied to four levels of coverage: Bronze, Silver, Gold and Platinum.
-Subsidies can't be used for the cheapest options: Catastrophic plans, Medicaid, the Children's Health Insurance Program (CHIP) or coverage offered by your employer.
+• Which insurance plans qualify: ACA subsidies can lower the cost of any company’s Bronze, Silver, Gold or Platinum plans.
+But you can’t use them on Catastrophic plans, Medicaid, the Children's Health Insurance Program (CHIP) or coverage from a job.

 Number of ACA plans with and without subsidies